goabstract/Marketing-for-Engineers/README.md

 * [How to Win at Medium (advice on title, text formatting & images)](https://blog.medium.com/how-to-win-at-medium-d662e11b0373), by Elizabeth Tobey
 * [35 Actionable Tips to Grow Your Medium Blog](https://medium.com/swlh/35-actionable-tips-to-grow-your-medium-blog-4e4017b89905)    (timing, some promotional tips), by Ali Mese.

 Publishing on Medium or elsewhere removes all your technology hassles.
+It's a good place to start implemenating your content marketing strategy :stuck_out_tongue_winking_eye:

 ### :mega: Promotion of your content
 As you have already understood, you need to promote your content both for your own blog, Medium-like platforms or guest post at other blogs.
 Here some ideas how to promote your great articles:

+* You can use some of these [38 Free Places to Promote Blog Posts Once You Hit Publish](http://www.mybloglift.com/places-to-promote-blog-posts/).
+Learn about every platform before sharing your content there (or you will become a spammer!)

+Content Marketing is not only about getting people to read your amazing articles (and use your product later).
+It's also about developing and maintaining relationships with audience.
+You have to creat dialog with your readers and constanly be improving.

 ## Influencer Marketing